 Dignity for All Students Act (DASA)

-Each building and department has a designated Dignity Act Coordinator.
-This person has been trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (identity or expression) and sex.
+Each school building across our district has a designated Dignity Act Coordinator which has been trained specifically to handle reports of victimization.
+Additionally, this person manages human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (identity or expression) and sex.

 Chestnut Hill Elementary